tendermint/tendermint/docs/tendermint-core/running-in-production.md

 By default, Tendermint uses the `syndtr/goleveldb` package for it's in-process key-value database.
 Unfortunately, this implementation of LevelDB seems to suffer under heavy load (see [#226](https://github.com/syndtr/goleveldb/issues/226)).
-It may be best to install the real C-implementaiton of LevelDB and compile Tendermint to use that using `make build_c`.
+It may be best to install the real C-implementation of LevelDB and compile Tendermint to use that using `make build_c`.
 See the [install instructions](../introduction/install.md) for details.

 Tendermint keeps multiple distinct LevelDB databases in the `$TMROOT/data`: